 Pharmacy College Admissions Test (PCAT)

-- PCAT is offered in July, September, October, November, January, and February
+- PCAT test dates are offered in July, September, October, January, February, and March

 - It's best to register for the PCAT at least two months before your test date